DanielMaritim/flexbox-2/README.md

 Only works for box objects

 The box-orient CSS property sets whether an element lays out its contents horizontally or vertically.

+The main axis is defined by flex-direction, which has four possible values:

+    row
+    row-reverse
+    column
+    column-reverse